kalpitmantri/Shopping-Cart-REST-API/README.md

 #### DESCRIPTION

- -    Built a rest Api in Node.js by leveraging Node.js + MongoDB.
+ -    Built a REST Api in Node.js using MVC approch by leveraging Node.js + MongoDB.
  -    User JWT for Authetication and Authorization.
  -    A RESTful Api built for serving as a Backend for a Shopping Cart.